 Prevention of dental disease is the most important element of your oral health.
 There is nothing better or healthier than your natural tooth structure.
-It’s the top priority for Dr. Scott Kiser, and the professional dental team at Smiles Dental Studio to help you prevent tooth decay and periodontal (gum) disease.
+It’s the top priority for Dr. Scott Kiser, and the professional dental team at Smiles to help you prevent tooth decay and periodontal (gum) disease.

 A comprehensive dental exam will be performed by Dr. Kiser at your initial dental visit.
 At regular check-up exams, your dentist and hygienist will include the following: